The online seller opportunity

-Why choose to sell on eBay?
+Why choose to sell on eBay

 eBay was one of the first digital marketplaces and launched over 20 years ago.
 Today it’s available in over 150 countries, with more than 100 million visitors from across the world every month.
 This makes it an ideal platform to introduce your products to a huge global audience.
 Plus, it suits everyone from first timers to full-time, established online sellers.